Optimización usando Servidores

 # if you have many bodies and a single callback.

-Physics2DServer.body_set_force_integration_callback(body, self, "_body_moved", 0)
+PhysicsServer2D.body_set_force_integration_callback(body, self, "_body_moved", 0)

-The 3D version should be very similar, as 2D and 3D physics servers are identical (using RigidBody3D and PhysicsServer3D respectively).
+The 3D version should be very similar, as the 2D and 3D physics servers are identical (using RigidBody3D and PhysicsServer3D respectively).

-Obteniendo datos de servidores
+Obtener datos de servidores

-Try to never request any information from RenderingServer, PhysicsServer2D or PhysicsServer3D by calling functions unless you know what you are doing.
+Try to never request any information from RenderingServer, PhysicsServer2D, or PhysicsServer3D by calling functions unless you know what you are doing.
 These servers will often run asynchronously for performance and calling any function that returns a value will stall them and force them to process anything pending until the function is actually called.
 This will severely decrease performance if you call them every frame (and it won't be obvious why).

 Debido a esto, la mayoría de las API en dichos servidores están diseñadas de tal manera que ni siquiera es posible solicitar información de vuelta hasta que sea realmente un dato que pueda ser guardado.